The Poetry Salon will be held live online via Zoom.

 Saturday 10 July

-A reading by Jen Hadfield and Jason Allen-Paisant, two poets whose recent works are driven by an engagement with the natural world, and are characterised by distinctive formalism.
+A reading and discussion with Jen Hadfield and Jason Allen-Paisant, two poets whose recent works are driven by an engagement with the natural world, and are characterised by distinctive personal interaction with nature.

 Allen-Paisant has written movingly about landscape, race and belonging: 'Jason Allen-Paisant deftly inscribes his own signature on worlds inner and outer in these gorgeous poems’ (Lorna Goodison).